ValerieAldunce/dsci_project/PROPOSAL.md

 disease.cholesterol_plot
 ```

-These three graphs help us to visulalise the distribution of patient data and allows us to compare the ages , cholesterol levels and blood sugar levels of individulas with and without a diagnosis for heart disease.
+These three graphs help us to visualise the distribution of patient data and allows us to compare the ages, cholesterol levels and blood sugar levels of individulas with and without a diagnosis for heart disease.

 # Method
-We will use the variables age, cholesterol level, and blood pressure level because they are all known factors in the likelihood of an individual to develope heart disease.
+We will use the variables age, cholesterol level, and blood pressure level because they are all known factors in the likelihood of an individual to develop heart disease.
 The older a patient is the higher the risk of heart disease becomes especially above the age of 65.
-The higher a patients cholesterol levels, the likely it is that thier arteries can get damaged and cloged which can result in heart disease.
+The higher a patient's cholesterol levels, the likely it is that their arteries can get damaged and clogged which can result in heart disease.
 Similarly, if patients have high blood sugar levels, they are more likely to have damaged blood vessels and nerves that control their heart, which increases the risk of heart disease.

 Sources: https://memorialhermann.org/services/specialties/heart-and-vascular/healthy-living/education/heart-disease-and-age , https://familyheart.org/cholesterol-is-key , https://www.cdc.gov/diabetes/library/features/diabetes-and-heart.html